Developing the potential in every global citizen

 Check out CGEP’s PK-12 Global Education Resources website created by and for California teachers to support teaching and learning for global competence.
 Bookmark this site at CGEPresources.org!

-Easily filter through the multitude of resources CGEP has to offer.
+Easily filter through the multitude of resources available for teachers and students.

 Future Imperfect Podcast Series